University Assessment Committee

 • Co-Chair: Gail Essmaker (Vice-Provost for Accreditation & Assessment)

-• Kathy Berchem (Dean, College of Health & Behavior)
+• Kathy Berchem (Dean, College of Health & Emergency Responders)

 • Charlotte Kostelyk (Faculty; General Education Committee member)